 Michael Phillips is the Director of Technology Strategy Integration at AARP and is dedicated to supporting AARP’s important social mission through technology.
 Michael has led internal and external technology initiatives at AARP for over 15 years, including technology industry partnerships, community programs, IT strategy, and championing innovation.
 Prior to AARP, Michael managed large-scale telephony projects for France Telecom and SATO Travel.
 He holds a bachelor’s degree in Mass Communication from Auburn University and Change Leadership Certification from Cornell University.
 He is passionate about empowering adults with emerging technology such as virtual reality, digital health tools and education programs so everyone can take full advantage of these amazing times and advocating for all generations within the technology industry.

-Global Director of Internet Safety for Kids & Families
+Founder and Global Director, Internet Safety for Kids and Families

 Founder of Basil Ltd and Co-Creator and Lead Designer of Finish for iPhone

 Ryan Orbuch is the Founder of Basil Ltd. as well as Co-Creator and Lead Designer of the best-selling application Finish for iPhone, which received an Apple Design Award in 2013.
 The award recognizes apps that raise the bar in design, technology and innovation.